Royal Bank of Scotland loans

 Once we've received your signed agreement (including all the supporting documents we requested), we will usually process your application within two working days.
 However, we may need to contact you to clarify details in your application - if so, we'll phone or write to you within two working days.

-Once we've processed all your documents, we'll transfer your loan funds into the RBS account that you've specified on your application.
+Once we've processed all your documents, we'll transfer your loan funds into the Royal Bank of Scotland account that you've specified on your application.

 Please note: your application remains an agreement in principle (rather than our final decision) until we've completed our credit assessment process.
 We may also need to contact you for further information to support your application.
 If this is likely to affect our final decision or the timing of our final decision, we'll contact you to let you know.